johnmpage/KafkaTailer/README.md

 Version-appropriate properties will need to be used.

 ### Building
-Yopu may choose to build KafkaTailer yourself, either to embed a different version of the Kafka client libraries or for security reasons.
+You may choose to build KafkaTailer yourself, either to embed a different version of the Kafka client libraries or for security reasons.
 If you you choose to build KafkaTailer yourself, a jar with it's dependencies embedded requires a special Maven invocation.
 ```
 mvn compile assembly:single
 ```